-- LU-26, Subpoint 1: The proposal is generally consistent with the City's land use and community character objectives (CC-14, CC-20, CC-22). - CC-14: Identify public view corridors unique to Redmond, such as those of Mount Rainier, Mount Baker, the Sammamish Valley, Lake Sammamish, the Sammamish River, the Cascade Mountains; and, when feasible, design streets, trails, parks and structures to preserve and enhance those view corridors through such means as: 1) Site and landscaping planning and design to preserve views; 2) Removal of invasive plants, 3) Framing views with structural elements, and 4) Aligning paths to create focal points. - CC-20: Encourage high-quality and attractive design that promotes variety between different developments and different areas in Redmond to maintain and create a sense of place. - CC-22: Foster care for the natural environment and maintain the green character of the City, while allowing for urbanization through techniques such as 1) Encouraging design that minimizes impact on natural systems; 2) Using innovations in public projects that improve natural systems; 3) Preserving key areas of open space; and 4) Requiring the installation and maintenance of street vegetation as defined by the citywide street tree program.
+- LU-26, Subpoint 1: The proposal is generally consistent with the City's land use and community character objectives (CC-14, CC-20, CC-22). - o CC-14: Identify public view corridors unique to Redmond, such as those of Mount Rainier, Mount Baker, the Sammamish Valley, Lake Sammamish, the

+Sammamish River, the Cascade Mountains; and, when feasible, design streets, trails, parks and structures to preserve and enhance those view corridors through such means as: 1) Site and landscaping planning and design to preserve views; 2) Removal of invasive plants, 3) Framing views with structural elements, and 4) Aligning paths to create focal points.

+- CC-20: Encourage high-quality and attractive design that promotes variety between different developments and different areas in Redmond to maintain and create a sense of place. - o CC-22: Foster care for the natural environment and maintain the green character of the City, while allowing for urbanization through techniques such as 1) Encouraging design that minimizes impact on natural systems; 2) Using innovations in public projects that improve natural systems; 3) Preserving key areas of open space; and 4) Requiring the installation and maintenance of street vegetation as defined by the citywide street tree program.

-Response: The MPD is consistent with the RZC and all applicable Comprehensive Plan policies, as described in Section V of the Technical Committee Report to City Council (Attachment A).
-The project is consistent with Policy CC-14 because the applicant proposes to restore wetlands, which will include the removal of invasive plants and replanting of native species.
-The project is consistent with Policy CC-20 as demonstrated by the City of Redmond Design Review Board recommended approval of the Master Plan and Development Agreement at its June 20, 2019, meeting.
+Response: The MPD is consistent with the RZC, as described in Section V of the Technical Committee Report to City Council (Attachment A).
+The project is consistent with Policy CC-14 because the applicant proposes to restore wetlands, which will include the removal of invasive plants and replanting with native species.
+The project is consistent with Policy CC-20 as demonstrated by the City of Redmond Design Review Board recommended approval of the Master Plan and Development Agreement at its June 20, 2019 meeting.
 Each subsequent phase will go before the Design Review Board for feedback and approval.
-The project is consistent with Policy CC-22 because impacts on the wetlands, streams and steep slopes located on the subject site will be minimized and functionality will be improved as a result of the proposed development.
-The proposed project includes wetland buffer mitigation and tree replacement, as well as, voluntary stream and buffer restoration.
+The project promotes the objective of creating variety between designs because it will provide 174 townhome units which is a housing product that is unsupplied in the City.
+The project is consistent with Policy CC-22 impacts on the wetlands, streams and steep slopes located on the subject site will be minimized and functionality improved as a result of the proposed development.
+The proposed project includes wetland buffer mitigation and tree replacement, as well as, voluntary stream and wetland buffer restoration.